dristi211/DristisBooksStore/DristisBooksStore/README.txt

  Edit the HomeController.cs to explicitly define that the controller is in the Customer Area [Area("Customer")] Modify the HomeController and Move Home to Views

+ At 22:56

+Modify the _ViewStart.cshtml to reflect the new path Layout = "~/Views/Shared/_Layout.cshtml";